 These settings include:

-The "As Original" theme setting causes the themes in each episode to try and match the original game.
-Note that this may not always be possible, especially when there are custom themes (from a module) the same ordering is not guaranteed since a custom theme can replace one (or more) of them.
+The "As Original" setting causes the themes in each episode to try and match the original game.
+Note that this may not always be possible, especially when there are new or custom themes present.

 Thebutton determines the overall toughness of the monsters.
-The "Medium" setting is designed to give a mix of monsters similar to the levels in the original game.
+The "Normal" setting is designed to give a mix of monsters similar to the levels in the original game.
 Compared to that, the "Weak" setting produces weaker monsters and the "Tough" setting gives tougher ones.
-In all three cases the toughness increases over the course of an episode or game, it starts off quite weak and ramps up to the chosen setting by the end.
+Note that the toughness increases over the course of an episode or game, it starts off quite weak and ramps up to the chosen setting by the end.

-The "Crazy" strength works a bit differently.
+The "Crazy" strength setting works a bit differently.
 It forgets all about trying to make battles which are fair, and throws any or all of the monsters at you, including bosses!
-Be warned though, playing maps on this setting can actually drive you insane -- hence the name.
+Be warned though, playing maps on this setting can actually drive you insane.

-Modules are enabled or disabled by the check-box which appears to the left of the module's name.
-Modules must be both enabled and shown in order to have any effect, otherwise they do nothing.
-When a module has options, those options are not shown while the module is disabled (though the option settings are not forgotten).
+Modules are enabled or disabled by the check-box next to the module's name.
+Modules must be both enabled and visible in order to have any effect, otherwise they do nothing.
+When a module has options, those options are hidden while the module is disabled.

 The levels created by OBLIGE are ready to play.
-There is no need to run the output WAD file through a nodes-builder, since OBLIGE includes a built-in version of glBSP.
+There is no need to run the output WAD file through a node builder, since OBLIGE includes a built-in version of glBSP.

 Most games let you play at different skill levels, for example: Hurt-Me-Plenty vs Ultra-Violence, and OBLIGE takes them into account.
 Easier skill levels will have less monsters than harder skill levels, while health and ammo remain the same.

-You should use a Source Port to play the levels, because the original DOS versions, such as DOOM.EXE and DOOM2.EXE, cannot cope with the architecture which OBLIGE creates.
+You need to use a Source Port to play the levels, because the original DOS versions, such as DOOM.EXE and DOOM2.EXE, cannot cope with the architecture which OBLIGE creates.
 For example, you will probably get the "Visplane Overflow" error which quits the game, or a crash when saving to a savegame.
-(Note that Chocolate-Doom has the same limitations as the original DOS versions, and should not be used either).
+Note that Chocolate-Doom has the same limitations as the original DOS versions, and hence cannot be used either.